Summer Rental

-Summer Rental is a 1985 American comedy film directed by Carl Reiner, written by Mark Reisman and Jeremy Stevens, and starring John Candy and Richard Crenna with supporting roles by Rip Torn, Karen Austin, Kerri Green, John Larroquette, Joey Lawrence, Aubrey Jene, Dick Anthony Williams, Richard Herd, Carmine Caridi, Lois Hamilton, Frank McCarthy, Santos Morales, Pierrino Mascarino, Harry Yorku, and Bob Wells.
+Summer Rental is a 1985 American comedy film directed by Carl Reiner, written by Mark Reisman and Jeremy Stevens, and starring John Candy and Richard Crenna.
 It tells the story of an overworked air traffic controller who is put on a five weeks' paid leave and takes his family to the fictional resort town of Citrus Cove, Florida as he experiences hilarious mishaps and contends with an arrogant sailing champion.
 An original music score was composed for the film by Alan Silvestri.
 The film was released on August 9, 1985, by Paramount Pictures.

 Plot

 Overworked air traffic controller Jack Chester is given five weeks' paid leave as an alternative to being fired after nearly causing a mid-air collision on the job and having an outburst over a fly covering a radar blip.
 He uses this time off to take his wife Sandy and their children; 14-year-old Jennifer, 8-year-old Bobby, and 3-year-old Laurie, on a summer vacation from Atlanta to the fictional Gulf Coast resort town of Citrus Cove, Florida, where they are beset by a barrage of problems.

-They are first bumped out of the line of an upscale seafood restaurant in favor of arrogant local sailing champion Al Pellet, who becomes Jack's nemesis.
+They are first bumped out of the line of an upscale seafood restaurant in favor of arrogant, seven-time local sailing champion Al Pellet, who becomes Jack's nemesis.
 This leads to their dining at a pirate ship-themed restaurant called The Barnacle, run by Scully.
 The family then misreads the address, moves into the wrong house, and are forced to leave in the middle of the night, ending up in a decrepit shack on a public beach, with a constant stream of beach-goers passing through and its landlord being in the ICU.

-When Jack attempts to take Bobby sailing, he suffers a leg injury from a collision with Al that prevents him from spending time with his family.
+When Jack attempts to take Bobby sailing, he suffers a knee injury from a collision with Al's boat, the Incisor, that prevents him from spending time with his family.
 As Jack hasn't sailed for many years, he befriends Scully, who volunteers to help.